openvinotoolkit/open_model_zoo/models/public/dla-34/dla-34.md

 ## Use Case and High-Level Description

 The `dla-34` model is one of the [DLA](https://arxiv.org/pdf/1707.06484) models designed to perform image classification.
-This model was pretrained in PyTorch\*.
-All DLA (Deep Layer Aggregation) classification models have been pretrained on the ImageNet\* dataset.
+This model was pre-trained in PyTorch\*.
+All DLA (Deep Layer Aggregation) classification models have been pre-trained on the ImageNet dataset.
 For details about this family of models, check out the [Code for the CVPR Paper "Deep Layer Aggregation"](https://github.com/ucbdrive/dla).

 ## Specification